How to Plan a Trip to Tibet?

 Sometimes people may buy an immediate air ticket to some tourist attractions on a whim.
 But for Tibet, it never happens.
 Unlike other tourist destinations in the world, foreigners must book the Tibet tour 20 days prior.

 According to the regulations, foreigners are not allowed to travel to Tibet alone but must be accompanied by a travel-licensed guide & vehicle with the prearranged time & route.
 That means you should join an organized tour with a Tibet travel agency.
-After you finally engage with a Tibet travel agency, your agency will help you obtain your Tibet Travel Permit.
+After you have finally engaged with a Tibet travel agency, your agency will help you obtain your Tibet Travel Permit.

 What Documents Needed?

 Well, a Tibet Travel Permit is an essential paper document issued by the Tibet Tourism Bureau.
 You will be checked with your Tibet travel permit when you board a train/plane to Tibet.
-If you are going to certain areas such as Ngari, you will be required multiple travel permits such as Aline’s Travel Permit and Military Permit.
+If you are going to certain areas such as Ngari, you will be required to have multiple travel permits, such as Aline’s Travel Permit and Military Permit.
 As mentioned above, your travel agency will help you handle all your Tibet Travel Permits after you confirm the booking.

 Flights and Trains to Tibet